Akaris Global Partners, LP Buys Nebula Caravel Acquisition Corp, Square Inc, Alteryx Inc, Sells WESCO International Inc, CACI International Inc, Crown Holdings Inc

 Akaris Global Partners, LP initiated holding in Nebula Caravel Acquisition Corp.
 The purchase prices were between $9.85 and $10.05, with an estimated average price of $9.93.
 The stock is now traded at around $10.990000.
 The impact to a portfolio due to this purchase was 6.81%.
 The holding were 894,019 shares as of 2021-06-30.New Purchase: Square Inc (SQ)

-Akaris Global Partners, LP sold out a holding in WESCO International Inc. The sale prices were between $84.21 and $112.35, with an estimated average price of $99.18.
+Akaris Global Partners, LP sold out a holding in Gores Holdings V Inc. The sale prices were between $9.98 and $10.43, with an estimated average price of $10.2.

 Here is the complete portfolio of Akaris Global Partners, LP.
 Also check out: